LaboratoireMecaniqueLille/crappy/docs/source/embedded.rst

 may be new to beginners, but it is actually extremely simple and much documentation about it can be found on internet.
-There's also nothing special to consider when writing Crappy's script, except that the keyword argument `backend` should be set to ``Pi4``.
+There's also nothing special to consider when writing Crappy's script, except that the keyword argument `backend` should be set to ``Pi4`` or ``Blinka``.
 Here's a basic example of code for reading data from an NAU7802 load cell conditioner on a Raspberry Pi 4, and displaying it on a graph.

 .. code-block:: python